Die Heimat: Youth wing

 Junge Nationalisten (short: JN; until 13 January 2018 Junge Nationaldemokraten) is the official youth organization of the party, founded in 1967.
 According to The Homeland's statutes, the JN are an "integral part" of the party.

 The JN are committed to the basic program of the party, but represent these points of view much more aggressively, which is evident both during demonstrations and in political style.
 They are observed by the Office for the Protection of the Constitution and classified as right-wing extremists.
 Their regular publication is called The Activist.
 In this central organ, under the heading "The Federal Leader Has the Word", they describe themselves as "representatives of the national revolutionary wing within the NPD".
 The youth organization criticizes those in The Homeland who have made the "fight for parliaments" the "most important goal".
 Instead, "resistance and criticism are appropriate, since these developments run the risk of gradual adjustment and bourgeoisie".
 The JN describe themselves as anti-imperialist.
 Among other things, they call for the withdrawal of German troops from Afghanistan, describe Israel as the "enemy of all peoples", and refer to it as becoming a parasitic state.

-The JN maintains active contacts with a network of neo-Nazi organizations across Europe, like the Nordic Resistance Movement whose Finnish independence day march it has attended, along with National Corps of Ukraine, Bulgarian National Union, Serbian Action and others.
+The JN maintains active contacts with a network of neo-Nazi organizations across Europe, like the Nordic Resistance Movement whose Finnish independence day march it has attended, where speakers eulogized the Waffen SS.
+The JN has also attended gathering with National Corps of Ukraine, Bulgarian National Union, Serbian Action and others.